0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/credential/api/fetch-and-save-claims.md

 ```

 The `fetchAndSaveClaims()` function uses a list of `Credential Request Entities`as the input parameter.
-A `Credential Request Entity` is a type of iden3comm message.
+A `Credential Request Entity` is generated when an Integrator scans the QR code to get claims from an Issuer.
 The function returns a list of `Claim Entities`.

 ## Wallet-Issuer Interaction for Fetching Claims